-Concomitant Drugs: Jowith other drugs
+Concomitant Drugs:

-- May influence the drug selection, dose, and metabolised by metabolised by acemuation hydroxylation - Administration of isoniazid with phenytoin can result in phenytoin toxicity due to inhibition of in phenytoin metabolism by isoniazid. - Drugs that possess similar adverse effect profiles can produce enhanced adverse effects (e.g: two drugs that cause nephrotoxicity or neutropenia).
+- May influence the drug selection, dose, and monitoring. - Administration of isoniazid with phenytoin can result in phenytoin toxicity due to inhibition of phenytoin metabolism by isoniazid. - Drugs that possess similar adverse effect profiles can produce enhanced adverse effects (e.g: two drugs that cause nephrotoxicity or neutropenia).